dswann101164/azure-noob-blog/posts/2025-10-17-azure-ai-30-day-test.md

 ---

-*David Swann is a Cloud Architect at a regional bank managing 31K+ Azure resources across 21 subscriptions in a PCI-DSS and HIPAA-regulated environment.
+*David Swann is a Cloud Architect at a regulated enterprise managing 31K+ Azure resources across 21 subscriptions in a PCI-DSS and HIPAA environment.
 He writes about Azure operations, FinOps, and compliance at azure-noob.com.*

 *This article represents personal experiences and opinions, not official guidance from Microsoft or his employer.
 Test everything in your own environment before production use.*